Skill Demand Index

 Which roles need People Management most:

 Software Engineering positions drive 33% of demand.
 Other and Marketing also frequently list People Management as a requirement.
-Skills commonly paired with People Management include Bachelor's Degree.
+Skills commonly paired with People Management include Bachelor's Degree and Marketing Analytics.

 Depth Level Distribution